Kedron

 Educational achievement in Kedron places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Kedron is significantly higher than broader benchmarks.
-As of the latest data available, 40.8% of residents aged 15+ have university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
-This educational advantage positions the area well for knowledge-based opportunities.
-Bachelor degrees are most common at 28.0%, followed by postgraduate qualifications (8.7%) and graduate diplomas (4.1%).
+Educational attainment in Kedron exceeds broader benchmarks.
+40.8% of residents aged 15+ hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Bachelor degrees are the most common at 28.0%, followed by postgraduate qualifications (8.7%) and graduate diplomas (4.1%).
+Vocational credentials are also prominent, with 29.2% of residents aged 15+ holding them – advanced diplomas at 11.1% and certificates at 18.1%.

-Vocational credentials are also prominent, with 29.2% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.1% and certificates for 18.1%.
-Educational participation is notably high in the area, with 30.9% of residents currently enrolled in formal education.
+Educational participation is high, with 30.9% of residents currently enrolled in formal education.
 This includes 9.0% in primary education, 8.3% in secondary education, and 7.8% pursuing tertiary education.

 Frequently Asked Questions - Education